cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/videoplayer.md

 | ERROR          | Video Trigger Error           |
 | CLICKED        | Video is clicked by the user.
 (Only supports Web platform.) |

-**Note**: On iOS platform, due to the platform limitations, the CLICKED event can't be fired when VideoPlayer is in fullscreen mode.
-If you want to let the Video played in fullscreen and also fire the CLICKED event properly, you should use a Widget component to hack the VideoPlayer's size.
+**Note:** On iOS platform, due to the platform limitations, the CLICKED event can't be fired when **VideoPlayer** is in fullscreen mode.
+If you want to let the Video played in fullscreen and also fire the CLICKED event properly, you should use a Widget component to hack the **VideoPlayer's** size.

 For more information, please refer to the [VideoPlayer Events](../../../api/en/classes/VideoPlayer.html#events) or [21.video-player](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/21.video-player) of the test-cases-3d samples bundled with Creator.